96lives/sys-prog-lecture/7-Linking/7-Linking.md

   Machine code

 + **.rodata**

   Read only data

 + **.data**

-  Initialize global and static variables.
+  Initialized global and static variables.
 Note that local variables are stored in the stack in run time

 + **.bss**

   Uninitialized global and static variables.
 Occupies no actual space in object file.
 (Better Save Space!)

 + **.symtab**

   Information about functions and global variables that are referenced in the program.

 + **.rel.text**